(Photo by Ron Batzdorff/©Overture Films/Courtesy Everett Collectionn)

 Norton struck a working partnership with Wes Anderson, who has been the source of most of his Certified Fresh movies in the past decade: Moonrise Kingdom, The Grand Budapest Hotel, and Isle of Dogs.
 His other Certified movies?
 Sausage Party, voicing Sammy Bagel Jr., and Birdman, where he satirizes his persnickety reputation, leading to this third acting Oscar nomination.

-And now Norton is keeping the faith on pulling double duty as actor and director – and writing the screenplay, too – with Motherless Brooklyn.
-He’s adapted this from the Jonathan Lethem novel, and stars as a 1950s detective with Tourette’s syndrome.
-With the film reaching theaters, we’re looking back on all Edward Norton movies and ranking them by Tomatometer!
+And Norton kept the faith on pulling double duty as actor and director – and writing the screenplay, too – with Motherless Brooklyn, released in 2019.
+And now, we’re looking back on all Edward Norton movies and ranking them by Tomatometer! —Alex Vo

 Critics Consensus: Well-meaning but fundamentally flawed, Collateral Beauty aims for uplift but collapses in unintentional hilarity.

-When a successful New York advertising executive suffers a great tragedy he retreats from life.
-While his concerned friends try...
+When a successful New York advertising executive (Will Smith) suffers a great tragedy, he retreats from life.
+While his concerned...
 [More]

 Critics Consensus: Formulaic in its plotting and cliched in its dialogue, Pride and Glory does little to distinguish itself from other police procedurals.